 Speech-language pathologists assist children who have communication disorders in various ways.
 They provide individual

-therapy for the child; consult with the child’s teacher about the most effective ways to facilitate the child’s
+therapy for the child; consult with the child’s teacher about the most effective ways to facilitate the child’s communication in

-communication in the class setting; and work closely with the family to develop goals and techniques for effective
+the class setting; and work closely with the family to develop goals and techniques for effective therapy in class and at home.

-therapy in class and at home.
-The speech language pathologist may assist vocational teachers and counselors in
+The speech language pathologist may assist vocational teachers and counselors in establishing communication goals related to

-establishing communication goals related to the efforts and strengths of student and suggest strategies that are effective
+the efforts and strengths of student and suggest strategies that are effective for the important transitions throughout the child’s

 Technology can help children whose physical conditions make communication difficult.
-The use of electronic
+The use of electronic communication

-communication systems allow non-speaking people and people with severe physical disabilities to engage in the give and
+systems allow non-speaking people and people with severe physical disabilities to engage in the give and take of shared thought.

-take of shared thought.
 Vocabulary and concept growth continues during the years children are in school.
-Reading and
+Reading and writing are taught and, as

-writing are taught and, as students get older, the understanding and use of language becomes more complex.
+students get older, the understanding and use of language becomes more complex.
+Communication skills are at the center of the

-throughout a student’s school years either in the form of direct therapy or on a consultant basis.
+direct therapy or on a consultant basis.

 |